Butlchr17/Dieting_App/README.md

+The provided README.md content is mostly well-structured but contains several formatting and content issues due to improper Markdown syntax and missing section headers.
+It also has some inconsistencies and incomplete instructions that need correction to align with your Dieting_App project setup (Flask with SQLite, Gemini API, and web UI).
+Below, I’ve refined and corrected the content into a single, properly formatted Markdown box, addressing these issues and ensuring clarity for users.

+Corrected README.md
+markdown

+Collapse

+Wrap

+Copy
 # Dieting_App

 A personal diet tracking application with a Flask-based RESTful API, SQLite database, and a simple web UI.
 The app allows users to log meals and weights, view nutritional macros, track weight progress with charts, project weight loss, and generate custom diet/exercise/meal plans using the Google Gemini AI API.